openssl/openssl/README.md

 ### Key exchange mechanisms

-Currently, only Frodo, Sike503, and Sike751 are supported.
-TODO: add the others.
+Currently, only Frodo, Sike503, Sike751, Newhope, and NTRU are supported.
+Others will be added when OQS is updated.

 ### Authentication mechanisms